Sec-Mini-Projects/FlyOnAShellCode/README.md

 **Hooking a large number of commonly called functions will slow down execution and may cause a crash.**

+##System Requirements

+Minimum OS - Windows 7 x64 (Tested).

+Should run on Windows 8/10.
+If there any issues, please contact me.

 ##Warnings

 This program will RUN the supplied executable and malicious input file.
 USE ONLY IN MALWARE RESEARCH LABS.